Jos Ilagan

 “No way.”

 “He’s a big-time drug dealer.
-His company practically controls the Golden Triangle—Burma, Vietnam, Laos, and Thailand—and even extend his operation to Afghanistan.”
+His company practically controls the Golden Triangle—Burma, Vietnam, Laos, and Thailand—and even extends its operation to Afghanistan.”

 “Afghanistan?”